 I don’t like your feathery tail.
 Did I hurt your feelings?
 No?
 Why?
 Coz you don’t have a feathery tail?
 (I apologize if you do).
 So what I say has no power over you when you know what I’m saying is my opinion and it has nothing to do with you.

 What if I called you Fat?
 Or ugly?
 Or Old?
 Or Stupid?
 Or a Loser?
 Or Good for Nothing?
 Or Annoying?
 Or Needy?
 Any of them push a button?
-Hopefully not, but if you are like like most people- meaning human, lol- chances are someone called you something that hurt you at some point in your life.
+Hopefully not, but if you are like most people- meaning human, lol- chances are someone called you something that hurt you at some point in your life.
 Jerks!!
 How dare they?
 Wait… that was THEIR opinion of you so why did you feel the sting of feeling hurt?
-You wouldn’t be mad at them if they complained about your dragon tail.
+You wouldn’t be mad at them if they complained about your feathery tail.
 You know you don’t have one.
-Does it mean YOU think you’re Fat/ Ugly/ Old/ Stupid/ A loser/ Good For Nothing/ Annoying/ Needy etc?…
+Does this mean YOU think you’re Fat/ Ugly/ Old/ Stupid/ A loser/ Good For Nothing/ Annoying/ Needy etc?…

 You CAN also use this new found information for some Introspection.
 I LOVE discovering Pain Points nowadays because I get to realize something about my Limiting Beliefs and that means I have an OPPORTUNITY to work through them and get better.
 YES, You CAN replace Limiting Beliefs with New Ones that serve you.
 Read 4 Ways We Create New Beliefs and Patterns.
 What are some of your Pain Points and where do they come from?
 Would you like to replace them with empowering ones instead?